vocdoni/blind-csp/README.md

 ### 1. Handler information

 The `info` endpoint provides the description of the handler.
-The `authType` parameter indicates the kind of signature is provided by the CSP.
+The `authType` parameter indicates the kind of authentication is required by the CSP.
+Curently only `auth` is supported, but `oauth` or others might be added in the future.

+The `signatureType` string array contains the list of supported signature types (CSP proof).
-Currently `blind` for ECDSA blind signature and `ecdsa` for plain ECDSA signature are allowed.
+Currently `blind` for ECDSA blind signature, `ecdsa` for plain ECDSA signature over an arbitrary payload, and `sharedkey`for fetching a shared secret (signature of processID).

 The `authSteps` array describes the authentication steps and its parameters.
 So in the following example there are two steps (array size), the first one requires a